Integrating Realex (now Global Payments) with Salesforce using Chargent

 When a transaction occurs between Chargent and the Realex gateway, a new transaction record is created in Salesforce.
-The listing of transactions can be found in the Transaction section near the bottom of the Chargent Order page (or Opportunities or Cases, if you are using those packages).
-See the figure above.
+The listing of transactions can be found in the Transaction section under the Related section of the Chargent Order.

-On the order page, scroll down to that Transactions section and click a Transaction ID link to see the details, as shown in the figure below.
+On the Chargent Order page, click the Related tab, and select a Transaction ID link to see the details, as shown in the figure below.
 This transaction record contains the entire set of data that Realex sends in its response, including transaction Type (Charge, Authorize, Refund or Void), the Response Status (Approved, Declined, Error), and any related approval or error messages.

 Verifying Transactions in the Realex Dashboard

 You can compare the transaction records in Salesforce with the records in your Realex dashboard.
 Login to the Realex test portal and click the Batched link at the top.
 See the figure below.

 You’ll see a transaction listing similar to this one.

 Locate the transaction of interest in the listing, and click on the transaction row, then click again on the item of interest on the next page to see the details for that transaction.